 Since the middle of Cycle 1, the scriptForPI.py has also offered the "SPACESAVING" option to limit the disk space usage during and after the run its execution.
-In order to make use of this, the Python global variable SPACESAVING needs to be set before starting the script, e.g. using casa -c "global SPACESAVING; SPACESAVING=N; execfile('scriptForPI.py')"
+In order to make use of this, the Python global variable SPACESAVING needs to be set before starting the script, e.g. using where N is an integer from 0 to 3 with the following meaning:

+'''

+cd script casa -c "global SPACESAVING; SPACESAVING=N; execfile('scriptForPl.py')"

+'''